Core

 Start here

-Moving to Shenzhen is not one task.
-It is a sequence.
+Moving to Shenzhen is a sequence, not a single task.

-You need a place to stay, a phone number, working payments, internet, transport, delivery apps, apartment setup, and a basic understanding of the districts.
-If you are coming for hardware, you also need to understand where markets, suppliers, factories, and prototyping resources fit into the city.
+You need a place to stay, a phone number, working payments, internet, transport, delivery apps, apartment setup, and a working mental map of the districts.
+If you are coming for hardware, layer on where markets, suppliers, factories, and prototyping resources fit.

 This page gives you the default path.